 3. Data Migration and Entry

 Organizations face a massive challenge in keeping their data accessible and secure.
 As new solutions arrive, the need to migrate data from outdated storage to a new one also increases.
 You can automate the data migration process through RPA.
 Start with transferring data from one excel file to another.
+It is amongst the highly rated uipath projects for practice.

 4. Customer Onboarding